facebook/relay/website/docs/guides/codemods.md

 The compiler currently has one available codemod:

+### mark-dangerous-conditional-fragment-spreads

-- **mark-dangerous-conditional-fragment-spreads**: This codemod finds fragment spreads that are _dangerously unaliased_; that is, the fragment might not be fetched due to a directive such as `@skip` or its inclusion on a mismatched type within a union.
-If such a conditional fragment is not aliased with `@alias`, there is no way for the resulting generated Flow or TypeScript types to reflect its nullability.
+This codemod finds fragment spreads that are _dangerously unaliased_; that is, the fragment might not be fetched due to a directive such as `@skip` or its inclusion on a mismatched type within a union.
+If such a conditional fragment is not aliased with [`@alias`](../alias-directive/), there is no way for the resulting generated Flow or TypeScript types to reflect its nullability.
 This codemod will add the `@dangerously_unaliased_fixme` directive to such fragment spreads, indicating to developers that there is a problem to be fixed.
 After applying this codemod, the `enforce_fragment_alias_where_ambiguous` feature flag can be enabled, which will ensure any future ambiguous fragment spreads must be aliased.

+Since this codemod can potentially modify many files, there is an optional `--rollout` parameter which, if used alongside the `enforce_fragment_alias_where_ambiguous` feature flag in rollout mode, allows progressive codemod and enforcement of this validation.